AdaCore/spark2014/docs/lrm/source/subprograms.rst

 an inherited subprogram changes due to called subprograms in its contract being overridden, then the inherited subprogram would have to be re-verified for the derived type.
 This rule forbids the cases that require re-verification.]

+.. _tu-sf-preconditions_and_postconditions-02:

+2. Pre is not allowed on dispatching operations.
+Pre'Class should be used instead to express preconditions.

+[The rationale for this rule is that, otherwise, the combination of dynamic semantics and verification rules below would force an identical Pre'Class each time Pre is used on a dispatching operation.]

+.. _etu-preconditions_and_postconditions:

 .. centered:: **Verification Rules**